material-components/material-web/docs/components/menu.md

 Event | Description
 --- | ---
-`deactivate-items` | Requests the parent menu to deselect other items when a submenu opens `request-activation` | Requests the parent make the slotted item focusable and focuses the item.
-`deactivate-typeahead` | Requests the parent menu to deactivate the typeahead functionality when a submenu opens `activate-typeahead` | Requests the parent menu to activate the typeahead functionality when a submenu closes
+`deactivate-items` | Requests the parent menu to deselect other items when a submenu opens `request-activation` | Requests the parent to make the slotted item focusable and focus the item `deactivate-typeahead` | Requests the parent menu to deactivate the typeahead functionality when a submenu opens `activate-typeahead` | Requests the parent menu to activate the typeahead functionality when a submenu closes